 I thought Natufia Smart Garden was an amazing product and looked very sleek.
 It could also be integrated into kitchen design easily.
 It was just like Nespresso for fresh plants, representing the clean eating farm-to-table concept which is very important for wellbeing these days and which was the idea behind our project.
 The design of the Natufia Smart Garden looked perfect for modern-styled kitchens which also appealed to me.

 Talk us through your design for the class with Professor Angelita.

-We were briefed to design the sustainable home for a sustainability oriented family who focused on all round wellbeing.
+We were briefed to design a sustainable home for a sustainability-oriented family that focused on all-around wellbeing.
 I was specifically involved in the kitchen design with other teammates Regan Hiser, Sarah Hendrixson, and Domariz Mendoza.

-The design process was aimed to be a simple design with the kitchen being a truly heart of the home.
+The design process was aimed to be a simple design with the kitchen being the true heart of the home.
 The kitchen is a hub, the main place in the house so everything is built around it and with this in mind.
-We aimed to give it a very clean and neat look design wise.
+We aimed to give it a very clean and neat look design-wise.
 I personally had a lot of inspiration drawn from the agriculture, food industry, and also sustainability gardening.
 Then I picked the color palette and started to design in Revit and CAD.

 Each person from my team presented their own interpretation of the concepts.

 Is sustainability generally part of your focus in interior design?